Svanemøllen railway station

+History

 Svanemøllen station was inaugurated on 15 May 1934 simultaneously with the opening of the Boulevardbanen between Østerport station and Copenhagen Central Station also known Røret (literally: the tube).

-In 2005 the station was rebuilt.
+In 2005, the station was rebuilt.
 The existing shop and DSB ticket office were merged into a new 7-Eleven shop that is located just inside the station entrance.

+Number of travellers

+According to the Østtællingen in 2008:

 Facilities

 Like most S-Train stations in Copenhagen, this station does not have many facilities for passengers.

 Lifts are provided from street-level to the S-Train platforms for step-free access, along with upwards-moving escalators and stairs.
 There are no toilets available anywhere within the station.

 At street-level, there are two DSB ticket machines, and one Rejsekort vending machine.
 There is also a 7-Eleven shop, accessible via the station entrance.
 There is a large bicycle parking area outside the station.

 Trivia

 The S-Train tracks are labelled as 3, 4, 5 and 6, but there are no tracks 1 and 2.
 Tracks 1 and 2 are for the regional train, which doesn't stop at this station.

 For the S-trains, there are two platforms each with two tracks.
 One of these platforms handles all southbound traffic and the other platform handles all northbound traffic.